reuk/wayverb/docs_source/hybrid.md

 magnitudes.
 This approach is flawed, in that the same frequency band must be used for both signals.
-This frequency band will therefore be towards the lower end of the geometric output, which is known to be inaccurate (this is the entire reason for hybrid modelling), and at the to end of the waveguide output (which may be inaccurate due to numerical dispersion).
+This frequency band will therefore be towards the lower end of the geometric output, which is known to be inaccurate (this is the entire reason for hybrid modelling), and at the top end of the waveguide output (which may be inaccurate due to numerical dispersion).
 It is impossible to compute an accurate calibration coefficient from inaccurate data.